 Techniques for application of statistical theory to actual data.
-Topics include probability theory, estimation of parameters, and tests of hypothesis for both the discrete and continuous 631.
-Consumer Health and Safety (3) Health problems associated with consumer goods, toys, apparel, aerosols and food additives.
+Topics include probability theory, estimation of parameters, and tests of hypothesis for both the discrete and continuous case.
+631. Consumer Health and Safety (3) Health problems associated with consumer goods, toys, apparel, aerosols and food additives.
 632. Air Quality (3) Prerequisites: Biology 100, Chemistry 251, Physics 180A.
-Theory and application of sample analysis, manual and automated means; site selection; gas and aerosol sampling; monitoring; biological effect of air pollution.
-633. Air Quality Management (3) One lecture and six hours of laboratory.
+Properties of airborne gases, vapors, and particulate matter.
+Effects of air pollution on community.
+Mobile and stationary sources of air pollution.
+Meteorology and dispersion of air pollutants.
+Ambient air quality standards.
+633. Air Quality Management (3) Two lectures and three hours of laboratory.